Soviet film posters swap Hollywood glamour for avant-garde creativity

 To mark the centennial of Russia's October revolution, collector Susan Pack published a book of rare avant-garde Russian film posters, which she began gathering in the 1970s.

-"Film Posters of the Russian Avant-Garde" assembles the best of Pack's hoard, a connoisseur's dream that includes 250 posters by 27 artists from the pre-Stalin Soviet Union -- before Stalin decreed Socialist Realism was the only authorized art form was
+"Film Posters of the Russian Avant-Garde" assembles the best of Pack's hoard, a connoisseur's dream that includes 250 posters by 27 artists from the pre-Stalin Soviet Union -- before Stalin decreed Socialist Realism was the only authorized art form.

 Many of the designers who jumped on the poster bandwagon came from more traditional artistic backgrounds.
 The Stenberg Brothers, for example, started as Constructivist sculptors and set designers, and the prolific artist Alexander Rodchenko worked in photography, architecture and industrial design.